20 Favorite Read Alouds for 1st Graders

 This post may contain affiliate links.

-Teachers, librarians, parents, and homeschoolers, are you looking for 1st grade read aloud books?
-Here’s a good list of great books to read aloud to your first (1st) graders.
-Here is a list of favorite books recommended by first-grade teachers, kids, and me — a mixture of newer titles and classic favorites.
+Teachers, librarians, parents, and homeschoolers, are you looking for read alouds for 1st graders?
+These first grade read alouds are favorite books recommended by first-grade teachers, kids, and me — a mixture of newer titles and classic favorites.
 You are going to love these books!

 How Do I Pick the Best Read Aloud Book?

-But first, here are some important considerations when picking a read-aloud book.
+But first, here are some important considerations when picking a read aloud book for 1st graders, or any age child.

 Higher Reading Level